Priyanka-GD/DesignPatterns/ReadME.md

 The Observer Design Pattern provides a flexible and scalable system where adding new devices or weather stations doesn’t disrupt the overall communication, providing real-time and location-specific weather updates to users.

+#### Strategy

+Strategy is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable inside original context object.

+The original object, called context, holds a reference to a strategy object.
+The context delegates executing the behavior to the linked strategy object.
+In order to change the way the context performs its work, other objects may replace the currently linked strategy object with another one.

 ### Creational Design Pattern